 Immune Reaction to Babesia

-Like other stealth microbes, babesia very specifically affects chemical messengers of the immune system to allow itself to flourish.
+Like other stealth microbes, Babesia very specifically affects chemical messengers of the immune system to allow itself to flourish.
 These chemical messengers, called cytokines, orchestrate the entire immune response.
 Disabling or interfering with the cytokine system is a key strategy of microbes during infection.

 - The Th1 pathway is specific for microbes that thrive inside cells (intracellular).
 This is the pathway the immune system uses to deal with stealth microbes.

+- The Th2 pathway is designed to deal with intestinal parasites such as nematodes.
 Babesia (and other stealth microbes) try to shift the immune response away from Th1 toward Th2.

-- Th1 – intracellular microbes (cytokines: IFN-gamma, IL-12, TNF-alpha)
+Th1 cytokines: intracellular microbes (cytokines: IFN-gamma, IL-12, TNF-alpha)

-- Th2 – intestinal parasites (IL-4, IL-5, IL-10, IL-13)
+Th2 cytokines: intestinal parasites (IL-4, IL-5, IL-10, IL-13)

-At initial infection, babesia immediately stimulates IL-10.
-This has the effect of downregulating all of the Th1 cytokines, reducing l-arginine (babesia creates a state of l-arginine depletion), and therefore inhibiting NO production.
+At initial infection, Babesia immediately stimulates IL-10.
+This has the effect of down regulating all of the Th1 cytokines, reducing l-arginine (Babesia creates a state of l-arginine depletion), and therefore inhibiting NO production.
 IFN-gamma also stimulates NO production.
 Decreasing NO is one of the major actions of the organism in the body.

 Interestingly, tick saliva also inhibits the Th1 cytokines.
 The longer the tick feeds, the more opportunity the microbe has to infect.

-The spleen is a vital organ for overcoming babesia.
+The spleen is a vital organ for overcoming Babesia.
 Recovery is primarily dependent on the spleen’s production of IFN-gamma and production of NO.

-Gradually the immune system wins out and IL-10 increases.
+Gradually, the immune system wins out and IL-10 increases.
 The spleen and immune response clear the infection, but if all microbes are not eradicated from the spleen and liver, the entire cycle can repeat itself.

 Conventional Medical Solutions

 The conventional medical solution is focused exclusively on killing microbes.
 While this can be effective in some cases, it does not support restoration of normal immune function or the healing systems of the body.
-This, along with the fact that antimicrobial resistance by babesia is becoming commonplace, dramatically limits the value of conventional medical therapy alone.
+This, along with the fact that antimicrobial resistance by Babesia is becoming commonplace, dramatically limits the value of conventional medical therapy alone.

-It should be noted that doxycycline, commonly used for tick-borne infections, is not effective against babesia.
+It should be noted that doxycycline, commonly used for tick-borne infections, is not effective against Babesia.